tjausm/Jip/readme.md

 All tests are executed with `cargo test -r`, we have 2 types of tests:

 1. **Unit tests**: constructed using the [default method](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html).
-1. **Program tests**: one test is constructed for each OOX program in the `src/tests/programs` folder.
-We assume a test program contains no violation of it's assertions unless it has a file name ending in `_faulty`.
+1. **Program tests**: with `build.rs` we construct one test per OOX program in the `src/tests/programs` folder.
+We assume a test program contains no violation of it's assertions unless it has a file name ending in `_invalid`.

 # Cheatsheet
 - **Testing**